OMPSHUNYAYA/Shunyaya-Symbolic-Mathematics-Master-Docs/README.md

 No solver replacement.
 No numerical distortion.

-What follows are **executable proofs** that these frameworks already work.
+What follows are **executable proofs** that these frameworks already run.

 ---